-Words (Self Talk)
+- Words (Self Talk)

 Programming: “The sequence of our actions, how we motivate ourselves to achieve our goals.
-The ability to discover and utilise the programs that we run (our communication to ourselves and others) in our neurological systems to achieve our specific and desired outcomes.”
+The ability to discover and utilize the programs that we run (our communication to ourselves and others) in our neurological systems to achieve our specific and desired outcomes.”

 Who created NLP?

 NLP was originally created in the 1970’s by Richard Bandler and John Grinder, who studied experts in their own fields to understand how they achieved their phenomenal results.
 People like Virginia Satir, a renowned family therapist and Milton Erickson, a very accomplished hypnotherapist, who practiced for 60 years.
 Using the techniques they learned, they found that you could help other people make positive changes in their lives.

 Richard Bandler defined NLP as:

 “An attitude and mythology that leaves behind a trail of techniques.”
 Through modelling this “excellence” by taking on the values, beliefs, behaviors and mental sequencing in people who are “excellent” in what they do, so that you can teach others and use their ways yourself.
 Thus, NLP is how to use the language of the mind to consistently achieve our specific and desired outcomes.